top of page

 • The ASI encourages every spiritual leader to use feedback forms with their students.
 Feedback forms offer you, the student, an opportunity to communicate your grievances.
 Teachers are encouraged to be responsible for the impact they have and to welcome feedback and maintain open lines of communication with students.

-• The ASI has providedfeedback forms that teachers can use.
+• The ASI has provided feedback forms that teachers can use.
 You can bring these forms to the attention of your spiritual teacher.
 If they are already ASI members, they should have a feedback system in place.
 If they are not an ASI member you can ask them to create a transparent grievance process and show them the ASI feedback forms as an example.

 • You can report an ethical concern about an ASI member here.

 • Ask your spiritual leader/teacher/guide if they are currently abiding by a code of ethics and good practice.
 If they say they are, you can ask to see the code.
-If they are not, you can recommend that they visit our website and review our code of ethics with an invitation to join the ASI
+If they are not, you can recommend that they visit our website and review our code of ethics with an invitation to join the ASI.

 Resources to share with your spiritual leaders